-The free Personal Capital budget app a popular choice to help in planning your finances and building your wealth.
+Formerly Personal Capital, Empower is a budget app that is a popular choice to help in planning your finances and building your wealth.
 Like Mint, it enables you to sync your financial accounts from a central place.

 Additionally, it features a retirement planner and offers financial advising and 24/7 customer support.

 You can also upgrade your account to add investment management services.
 When you do, you can get advice from a certified financial planner if you wish.
 All this makes Empower one of the best budgeting apps for those interested in investing but still need to figure out how to get started.